openshift-labs/learn-katacoda/middleware/middleware-quarkus/reactive-sql/04-package-and-run.md

 ## Cleanup

-Go back to the terminal and stop the app once again by pressing `CTRL-C`.
+Go back to the terminal and stop the app once again by clicking the `clear`{{execute T1 interrupt}}.

 ## Congratulations!